 Your window of tolerance is situated between the state of hyperarousal and hypoarousal.
-Hyperarousal is a state of heightened sensitivity to stimuli, and is characterized by feelings of agitation, irritability and anxiety.
+Hyperarousal is a state of heightened sensitivity to stimuli and is characterized by feelings of agitation, irritability, and anxiety.
 Hypoarousal, on the other hand, is a state of ‘shut-down’ which occurs when the nervous system is overwhelmed.
 It is characterized by feelings of numbness, dissociation, and withdrawal.
-Hyperarousal is also known as the fight-or-flight trauma response, and hypoarousal as the freeze response.
+Hyperarousal is also known as the fight-or-flight trauma response and hypoarousal is the freeze response.

 When you are triggered by something that pushes you out of your window, you may experience a number of symptoms.
 Some of the most common are:

 - Feeling numb or disconnected

 - Memory and concentration issues

 Everyone’s window is different, as it is affected by your own personal experiences and background.
 It can be impacted by various factors, such as your upbringing, mental state, and personal relationship history.
 For instance, if you have an anxiety disorder, it is likely that you are pushed into hyperarousal more easily than someone who does not.